jsc329/ammonitorwiki/12-photos.md

 for any new photo files collected by the monitoring team.
-These files may be manually collected by the monitoring team and placed there, or automatically placed in the drop folder via the cellular network (as described in chapters 9 and 10; also see xxx in prep).
+These files may be manually collected by the monitoring team and placed there, or automatically placed in the drop folder via the cellular network (as described in chapters 9 and 10; see also Donovan et al. in prep).

 Similar to Chapter 11 (Recordings), the primary function for this chapter is `dropboxMoveBatch()`, which searches the ‘photo\_drop’ or ‘motion\_drop’ folders on Dropbox for new files.
-If new files are found, the function moves the files to the more permanent ‘photos’ or ‘motion’ directory on Dropbox, and simultaneously records metadata about these files to the **photos** table of an **AMMonitor** database.
+If new files are found, the function moves the files to the more permanent ‘photos’ or ‘motion’ directories on Dropbox, and simultaneously records metadata about these files to the **photos** table of an **AMMonitor** database.
 We will describe `dropboxMoveBatch()` later in the chapter.

-To illustrate this process, we will use the `dbCreateSample()` function to create a database called “Chap12.sqlite”, which will be stored in a folder (directory) called “database” within the **AMMonitor** main directory (which should be your working directory in R).
+To illustrate this process, we will use the `dbCreateSample()` function to create a database called “Chap12.sqlite”, which will be stored in a folder (directory) called **database** within the **AMMonitor** main directory (which should be your working directory in R).
 Recall that `dbCreateSample()` generates all tables of an **AMMonitor** database, and then pre-populates sample data into tables specified by the user.